 DID therapy can feel huge, daunting, difficult, and overwhelming.
 There is so much to do and so many areas of work.
 For a broader overview of the many areas of DID healing, please refer to the article, “50 Treatment Issues for Dissociative Identity Disorder”.

-For individuals building the foundation for their work with your dissociative system, here are some of the first things to do.
+If you are a trauma survivor building the foundation for your healing (therapy) work with your dissociative system, here are some of the first things to do.

 1. Get to know your system.